-In the UK, a major document relating to corporate governance is the Combined Code (2008).
+In the UK, a major document relating to corporate governance is the UK Corporate Governance Code (2012).
 It combines several preceding documents and reports.

-Although the Combined Code relates primarily to listed companies, the University voluntarily follows its recommendations of best practice.
+Although the UK Corporate Governance Code relates primarily to listed companies, the University voluntarily follows its recommendations of best practice.

 Corporate governance guidance, specifically written for universities and colleges, is issued by CUC in their "Guide for Members of Higher Education Governing Bodies in the UK".
 The guide is often referred to as the "CUC Handbook".

 Internal Audit reports to the Audit Committee, a sub-committee of Court.

 The Committee consists of a group of non-executive specialists selected for their business knowledge and expertise.

 The Audit Committee is one of the cornerstones of corporate governance in any organisation.